alinaserinet/project-management/README.md

 - **React**: A JavaScript library for building dynamic and interactive user interfaces.
+- **TypeScript**: A strongly typed programming language that builds on JavaScript, providing optional static typing and enhanced tooling for large-scale applications.
 - **Vite**: A next-generation frontend build tool that offers instant server start and lightning-fast HMR (Hot Module Replacement) during development.
 - **pnpm**: A fast, disk space-efficient package manager that uses symlinks to